-- In 1982, the Commission issued a Certificate of Appropriateness for the following work items - Replace the clay tile roof with asphalt singles - $\circ$ $\;$ Retain and repair the internal gutter system $\;$ - Install new aluminum storm windows - See the below undated/ca. 1983 photo to note the following: - The clay tile roof had been removed and replaced with asphalt shingles per the 1982 COA. - The window and front door trim were in the process of being painted brown - The aluminum storm windows which were approved by the 1982 COA had not yet been installed at the house's main body.
-Likely, the wood windows had to be painted brown prior to the installation of the storms - The owner had begun to install the current wood windows at the north side porch.
+- In 1980, the Commission issued a Certificate of Appropriateness (COA) for the following work items: - o Replace the clay tile roof with asphalt singles at house and garage - o Retain and repair the internal gutter system - In 1982, the Commission issued a Certificate of Appropriateness for the following work items: - o Install 12 wood louvered vents in soffit - In 1984, the Commission issued a Certificate of Appropriateness for the following work items: - o Install new aluminum storm windows (color brown) - See the below undated/ca. 1984 photo to note the following: - The clay tile roof had been removed and replaced with asphalt shingles per the 1980 COA. - o The window and front door trim were in the process of being painted brown - The aluminum storm windows which were approved by the 1984 COA had not yet been installed at the house's main body.
+Likely, the wood windows had to be painted brown prior to the installation of the storms - O The owner had begun to install the current wood windows at the north side porch.
 Staff was unable to locate a COA for the replacement of the porch's storm windows.
-Nevertheless, as noted above, the windows which were present in 1974 and removed ca. 1983 were not distinctive character-defining features of the house, in staff's opinion.
+Nevertheless, as noted above, the windows which were present in 1974 and removed ca. 1984 were not distinctive character-defining features of the house, in staff's opinion.

-Ca. 1983 photo.
+Ca. 1984 photo.
 Note that the owner was in the process of replacing the side porch windows per the above note.
 See the below photos to note the window conditions in 1974 and 2025.

-Above referenced porch window opening at front façade, first story, condition in 1974, prior to ca. 1983 replacement
+Above referenced porch window opening at front façade, first story, condition in 1974, prior to ca. 1984 replacement

 Above referenced porch window opening at front façade, first story, current condition.
-This window was installed ca. 1983
+This window was installed ca. 1984

 Window type that is present at the porch, front façade, first story.
-This window was installed ca. 1983.
+This window was installed ca. 1984.
 The window type is a wood 1/1 unit with what appears to be a fixed transom with metal caming